About Open Brain School

 The time is now, as a newly training-certified organization with Open Brain School

 ICM wishes to become a key international player in neuroscience-based training for students, researchers, clinicians, paramedical personnel and health professionals.
 The ICM’s long-term objective is to contribute to the training of “neuro-citizens” and neuro-experts.
-To achieve this, in January 2019 the MHI created a training school, the Open Brain School, in partnership with the founding members of ICM, officially recognized as a training organization.
+To achieve this, in January 2019 the ICM created a training school, the Open Brain School, in partnership with the founding members of ICM, officially recognized as a training organization.

 An ecosystem made available